 When the attribute fileName is specified, the string refers to an external file containing image data.
-The mapping from the string to the file is specified for some URIs in section 13.2.313.2.3.
-The supported file formats include PNG, BMP and JPEG, other supported file formats are unspecified.
+The mapping from the string to the file is specified for some URIs in section 13.5.
+The supported file formats include PNG, BMP, JPEG, and SVG.

-When the attribute imageSource is specified, the string contains the image data - and the image format is determined based on the contents.
+When the attribute imageSource is specified, the string contains the image data, and the image format is determined based on the contents.
 The image is represented as a Base64 encoding of the image file format (see RFC 4648, http://tools.ietf.org/html/rfc4648).

-The image is uniformly scaled [to preserve aspect ratio] so it exactly fits within the extent [touching the extent along one axis].
+The image is uniformly scaled (preserving the aspect ratio) so it exactly fits within the extent (touching the extent along one axis).
 The center of the image is positioned at the center of the extent.

-18.6.718.6.6 Variable Graphics and Schematic Animation
+18.6.6 Variable Graphics and Schematic Animation

-Any value (coordinates, color, text, etect.) in graphical annotations can be dependent on class variables using the DynamicSelect expression.
+Any value (coordinates, color, text, etc.) in graphical annotations can be dependent on class variables using the DynamicSelect expression.
 DynamicSelect has the syntax of a function call with two arguments, where the first argument specifies the value of the editing state and the second argument the value of the non-editing state.
 The first argument must be a literal expression.
 The second argument may contain references to variables to enable a dynamic behavior.